A classic reference book.

 An Encyclopedia of the edible fruits of the world that was initiated, coordinated and edited by Dr. Chiranjit Parmar.
 A great source of photos and information about very many fruits.

-A large American site.
-There are knowledgeable people active, but the majority of letters are from beginners.
-Much of the information and advice here is often rather unsatisfying.
+A large and active American site.
+Some contributions are knowledgeable, but many are from beginners with much of the information and advice often being unhelpful.